dstevensio/dstevensio.github.io/_posts/2013-01-04-startup-or-bare-minimum-security-part-2-xss.md

 ---
 layout: post-sss
+title: Cross-Site Scripting (XSS)
-title: Startup Or Bare Minimum Security Part 2 - XSS
+category: Bare Minimum Application Security
 tags: postlist
 ---

 In [Part 1 of this series](/startup-or-bare-minimum-security) I began by explaining the background to the series, my aims and goals in producing this, and kicked things off with some core concepts.
 Here on out, we'll focus on specific threats for the next few posts.

 XSS - Cross-Site Scripting